agridvn/agrid-js/tooling/eslint-plugin-agrid-js/README.md

-# PostHog JS Custom ESLint rules
+# Agrid JS Custom ESLint rules

-This package contains custom ESLint rules for PostHog's JS codebase.
+This package contains custom ESLint rules for Agrid's JS codebase.

 For example, we have a number of functions that check types like `isNull` or `isBoolean`.
 In most projects these don't help very much but since agrid-js is bundled and included in many different projects,